rndm-com/rndm-render-preset-firedux/readme.md

 #### Firebase.Dispatcher.Redux

-The Firedux Plugin contains one additional Component that sloves the integration of Firebase with a state based Redux approach (i.e. the views are maintained in the Redux state and changes are propigated to the listening Components)
+The Firedux Plugin contains one additional Component that solves the integration of Firebase with a state based Redux approach (i.e. the views are maintained in the Redux state and changes are propagated to the listening Components)

 **Example**